 LS2 = frd([100 1 0.0001],[0.01 1 100]); Req2 = TuningGoal.LoopShape('X2',LS2); Req2.Openings = 'X1';

-Specifying 'X2' for the location indicates that Req2 applies to the point-to point, open-loop transfer function at the loop opening location X2.
-Setting Req2.Openings indicates that the loop switch at X1 is open when Req2 is enforced.
+Specifying 'X2' for the location indicates that Req2 applies to the point-to point, open-loop transfer function at the location X2.
+Setting Req2.Openings indicates that the loop is opened at the analysis point X1 when Req2 is enforced.

 By default, Req2 imposes a stability requirement on the inner loop as well as the loop shape requirement.
 In some control systems, however, inner-loop stability might not be required, or might be impossible to achieve.
 In that case, remove the stability requirement from Req2 as follows.